 Yesterday, I did a , as applied to sports performance and talent Identification.
 Briefly, it refers to the phenomenon where a disproportionate number of elite level sports people are born during the first few months of the year.
 This comes about as a result of a confusion between ability and maturity, and the selection of […]

 The first post of 2009 is inspired by a book I read over the break – Outliers by Malcolm Gladwell.
 One of the very first things I recall learning when I started out my postgraduate studies was a tip from Prof Tim Noakes to read widely, and read outside your field.
-Sensible advice, and it informs much of what […]
+Sensible advice, and it informs much […]